DedeigboJoshua/Budgy-budget-buddy/README.md

     Spending Categories: Separate spending into classes based on category(Subscription, food, transport etc.)

     Time Goal: Set goals to be completed my a certain day.
 Suggestions for how much to put towards that goal per pay period

+STRUCTURE:
+    Backend: python with the django framework
+    Database: SQL - postgreSQL
+    Frontend: JavaScript with the react native framework